top of page

 I do a version of this with my children when I'm frustrated with them: we play a few rounds of Super Smash Brothers and beat the pixels out of each other.
 It works for us.

-I actually use this one a lot to help me get over the frustration and mentally reboot, especially if I'm having difficulty teaching a trick or behavior to a dog, or if on of my beloved daughters did themselves a dumb and did something that required a negative: I force a positive.
+I actually use this one a lot to help me get over the frustration and mentally reboot, especially if I'm having difficulty teaching a trick or behavior to a dog, or if on of my beloved daughters did a dumb and gave behavior that required a negative: I then always force a positive.

 Yes, I had to give out a negative, but remember: we only use negative to get them on the right path; we use positive to keep them there.
 Be generous with the positive, and if you're having problems finding it, create it.